CheapHeat™ All Electric Standalone System

 SAL_graphic.png

-The CheapHeat™ Stand-Alone all Electric Forced Air Heating system is designed primarily for Park Model Trailers, but can be used on coaches where there is not enough room to install our Add-On system to an existing gas furnace.
+The CheapHeat™ Standalone All Electric Forced Air Heating system is designed primarily for Park Model Trailers, but can be used in coaches where there is not enough room to install our Add-on system to an existing gas furnace.
 The new system DOES NOT require a gas furnace to be hooked inline with the electric heater.
 It has its own fan, with cabinet, and works with the current CheapHeat™ Controller and Electric heater.
 This system is UL certified and RVIA compliant in both the United States and Canada.

-The Stand-Alone system consists of a multi position combination ducted/Plenum cabinet that allows the tri-stage heater element to be installed from either side, to allow users to use this new system in multiple locations.
-One of the best new features is that with the new Stand-Alone electric forced air heating system the manufacture is no longer required to place the furnace next to an outside wall for venting.
-This gives the coach manufacture more flexibility in their floor plans
+The Standalone system consists of a multi-position ducted/plenum cabinet that accommodates three-stage heater element installation from either side to allow customers to use this new system in multiple locations.
+One of the best features of the standalone electric forced air heating system is there is no requirement for unit placement against an outside wall for venting.
+This gives the coach manufactures more flexibility in their floor plans.

 Technical

 Additionally, a gas furnace has a 60 second pre-purge cycle and a 90 second post-purge cycle.
-Which means that for every heating cycle, there is 2 1/2 minutes of run time with no flame (heat).
+Which means that for every heating cycle, there is 2 1/2 minutes of run time with no flame and no heat.
 After taking into consideration the 2 1/2 minutes of no fire each heat cycle, along with the efficiency issues your true output into the coach with a 40,000 BTU gas furnace, is about 18,000 BTU an hour when measured at the register.
-The 100% efficient CheapHeat™ DH50 has a true 17,500 BTU an hour output to the register (Add-On or Stand-Alone).
+The 100% efficient CheapHeat™ DH50 has a true 17,500 BTU an hour output to the register (Add-on or Standalone).

-The best way to explain it is if you measure the temperature at the floor register the electric heat output is +/- 5 degrees of what a gas furnace puts out (depending on the length of the ducting).
+Real world experience translates to a floor register electric heat output that is +/- 5 degrees of what a gas furnace is capable of (depending on duct length and other installation factors).

 Heater Configurations